-The service is provided free of charge by volunteers from VIU's Accounting Club on a "first come, first served" basis, you must come to room 205 and sign your name in the waiting list.
+The filing deadline is April 30th, so there is no urgency to be seen immediately.
+The service is provided free of charge by volunteers from VIU's Accounting Club.
+Service will be on a "first come, first served" basis, you must come to room 205 and sign your name in the waiting list.

 Make sure to bring all the necessary documentation with you to get your tax refunds ready, the clinic are free and all located in the Centre for International Education Building 255

 - T2202A - Tuition, Education, and Textbook Amounts Certificate (Available online through your Student Record)

 - USB Flash Drive